appsquickly/typhoon/README.md

 ### Why Spring for Objective-C?

-Well. . . it's not necessarily Spring.
-Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it ___'The Typhoon Framework'.___.
+Well. . . it's not necessarily Spring (the well-known DI container for Java, .NET and ActionScript).
+Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it
+___'The Typhoon Framework'.___.
 Or Michael.

 First of all, based on the above definition - you can do dependency injection without a tool to help you, if you want to. ___But___, I think it helps a lot to have one.
 (The points below explain why).
 A tool to manage the provision of